-All multi-tenant buildings whether they are residential or commercial that receive electric service from a single transformer are required to provide a lockable load break disconnect switch for each tenant service so that service to individual tenants may be interrupted for maintenance purposes.
+All multi-tenant buildings whether they are residential or commercial that receive electric service from a single transformer are required to provide a lockable load break disconnect switch before each meter base or CT/PT cabinet for each tenant service so that service to individual tenants may be interrupted for maintenance purposes.
 Members with services larger than 400 amps will be required to provide and install conductors with connection lugs.

-All gang meter bases should have each service location permanently tagged in order to identify which meter corresponds to a particular business space. (see NEC code 225.37, 230.2 (B) (1), and 230.2 (E).
+All gang meter bases shall have each service location permanently tagged in order to identify which meter corresponds to a particular business space per the National Electrical Code.